sebanc/brunch/README.md

 - AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units), only with "grunt" recovery image (older AMD CPU and Ryzen models are not yet supported),
 - Nvidia graphic cards are also not supported.

-An alternative procedure exist for bios/mbr devices (however note that the dual boot method is not supported).
-Follow the same procedure as described below but after extracting the brunch release, extract in the same folder the "mbr_suport.tar.gz" package that you will find in this branch (master).
+Specific procedure for BIOS/MBR devices: Follow the same procedure as described below but after extracting the brunch release, extract in the same folder the "mbr_suport.tar.gz" package that you will find in this branch (master).

 Specific hardware support:
 - sensors: an experimental patch aims to allow intel ISH accelerometer and light sensors through a custom kernel module,